Matticusau/mlSqlPs/README.md

 ## Versions

-### 1.1.3.1

-* Updated xSqlServerInstall Set-TargetResource to resolve infinite-restart issue reported

-### 1.1.2.0

-* Updated xSQLServerInstall to align with preferred SQL security practices, specifically not adding System account as sysadmin.

-### 1.1.1.0

-* Fixed a bug in xSQLHAGroup and xWaitForSqlHAGroup when closing tokens, which may have caused the DSC engine to stop process occasionally.

-### 1.1.0.0

-* Removed requirement for CredSSP when configuring HA Groups.

 ### 1.0.0.0

+* Initial release based on version 1.1.3.1 of xSqlPs but with customisations pending a pull request back into that main repository.
-* Initial release with the following resources
+This release includes the following resources
+	- **xSqlAlias**
 	- **xSqlServerInstall**
     - **xSqlHAService**
     - **xSqlHAEndpoint**
     - **xSqlHAGroup**
     - **xWaitForSqlHAGroup**

 ## Examples
 ### Install SQL on a single node